What are your hours?

 A list of children with allergies or special concerns will be posted in a folder within the teacher’s cabinet in all classrooms to maintain confidentiality.
 Parents are responsible to inform the ELC of any allergies when registering your child and to keep us updated should any change occur.
 Parents must also inform the ELC of any changes in the child’s health.
 A list of special needs and allergies is also maintained in the child’s file in the administrative office.

 Each staff member will be oriented about the current fire and emergency plans for the ELC including the positions of the fire alarms, fire extinguishers, and the fire drill routine and duties of each staff member.
 Fire drills are conducted monthly.
 Evacuation plans are posted in each room.
 The teacher in charge must follow this plan in order to ensure the safe evacuation of all children.
-Every alarm should be treated as if it is an actual emergency!
+Every alarm is treated as if it is an actual emergency.

 For the safety of the children in our care, all of our ELC classrooms are equipped with high-definition security cameras that are monitored daily.
 In addition, a camera is placed at the entrance to the church so we can see who is entering the building.
 Only parents, staff, and those approved by parents may enter the ELC wing and must do so using a swipe card that is assigned to them at the beginning of the school year.
-We have an administrative assistant who is able to assist and greet guests using a camera and intercom system.
-Each classroom is also equipped with a phone, so that communication with parents is easily accessible, and teachers are able to call the front office quickly and easily if they need assistance.
+The administrative assistant can assist and greet guests using a camera and intercom system.
+Each classroom is also equipped with a phone, so that communication with parents is easily accessible, and teachers can call the front office quickly and easily if they need assistance.

-Children, Youth, and Vulnerable Adult Policy -- A Safe Sanctuary
+Children, Youth, and Vulnerable Adult Policy – Safe Sanctuary

 ELC at Glen Mar goes above and beyond the state and county licensure requirements in providing secure, safe space for children.
 A copy of the Glen Mar Children, Youth and Vulnerable Adult policy is available for review in the administrative office.